SilverAndro/Aegis/README.md

 ---

+### Excepted a Boolean return value but found Unit?
+Whats this about?

+This is Aegis' way of enforcing ending chains with executes blocks.
+Simply properly close out your chain and the error will disappear.

+(Note: the `raw` block will also close it out, because its assumed if your using that you known what your using)

 ### Implementation notes
 Aegis does not cover every use case (at least, not currently!), however most cases not covered explicitly are covered by the `raw` and `custom` blocks